Elmo's World

 Long-time writer Judy Freudberg came up with the concept of Elmo's World, and writer Tony Geiss and executive producer Arlene Sherman helped develop it.
 In contrast with the realism of the rest of the show, the segment presented Elmo moving between and combining a live action world and a computer-generated animated world, which looked like "a child's squiggly crayon drawing come to life", with "a stream-of-consciousness feel to it".
 Elmo's pet goldfish Dorothy and the members of the Noodle family were silent to allow Elmo to do all the talking, and to give children the opportunity to respond to what they saw on the screen.
 A brief clip from Elmo's World appears in Sesame Streets 2002–2006 intro.

-In 2009, Elmo's World temporarily ceased production.
+In 2009, Elmo's World went on hiatus.
 It was replaced by Elmo: The Musical in 2012, and returned in 2017.
-The show is alternated by another Elmo-centered segment, Elmo & Tango’s Mysterious Mysteries, which was produced entirely with animation, in Sesame Street's 52nd season in 2021.
+The show is alternated by two more Elmo-centered segments, Elmo & Tango’s Mysterious Mysteries and Nature Explorers, which are both produced entirely with animation.

 Background

 By the early 1990s, Sesame Street had been on the air for over 20 years and was, as author Michael Davis put it, "the undisputed heavyweight champion of preschool television".
-The show's dominance began to be challenged throughout the decade by other television shows for preschoolers such as Barney & Friends and Blue's Clues, by the growth of the children's home video industry, and by the increase of thirty-minute children's shows on cable.Davis, p.
+The show's dominance began to be challenged throughout the decade by other television shows for preschoolers such as The Backyardigans, Barney & Friends, Blue's Clues, and Teletubbies, by the growth of the children's home video industry, and by the increase of thirty-minute children's shows on cable.Davis, p.
 338 Sesame Street's ratings declined, so the Children's Television Workshop (CTW) (now Sesame Workshop), the organization responsible for putting the show on the air, responded by researching the reasons for their lower ratings.

 For the first time since the show debuted, the producers and a team of researchers analyzed Sesame Street's content and structure, and studied how children's viewing habits had changed.
 The analysis was conducted during a series of two-week-long workshops and was completed in time for the show's 30th anniversary in 1999.
 The CTW found that although the show was produced for children between the ages of three and five, their viewers had become more sophisticated since its debut and began to watch the show sooner, as early as ten months of age.Fisch & Bernstein, pp. 44–45 The producers found that the show's original format, which consisted of a series of short clips similar to the structure of a magazine, was not necessarily the most effective way to hold young viewers' attention.
 They also found that their viewers, especially the younger ones, lost attention with Sesame Street after 40 to 45 minutes.